RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ### Service Resilience

-You might think a random load balancer might not produce the best results, however given stateless pods in a Kubernetes environment are fairly dynamic, this works reasonably well in practice under many circumstances.
+You might think a random load balancer might not produce the best results, however stateless pods in a Kubernetes environment are fairly dynamic, so this works reasonably well in practice under many circumstances.
 When a pod is deleted client connections are closed or broken, causing them to reconnect to one of the remaining pods, redistributing load regularly.
 Many things cause pods to be deleted:

 - Administrators terminating troublesome pods
 - Autoscalers reducing the number of replicas